 - 4.78 Under the Fulfilment Value approach, the plan assets and the pension obligation (excluding the value of the minimum return guarantee) are the same amounts in the example up to Year Nine when the entity first projects the minimum return guarantee to become effective at retirement.
 The discount rate for both the plan assets and the pension obligation is also the same, therefore in the example, the net financial expense excluding the value of the minimum return guarantee until Year Nine is zero.
-This can be seen from the graph 'Fulfilment Value approach Net financial expense excluding the value of the minimum return guarantee'. - 4.79 The value of the minimum return guarantee decreases over time because of the systematic shortening of the coverage period.
+This can be seen in the above graph under the legend Fulfilment Value approach Net financial expense excluding the value of the minimum return guarantee. - 4.79 The value of the minimum return guarantee decreases over time because of the systematic shortening of the coverage period.
 Therefore the remeasurement is increasingly negative in all periods.
-The trend is also affected by actual returns. - 4.80 The graphs below show the defined benefit cost of the pension plan for the Fulfilment Value approach compared to IAS 19:
+The trend is also affected by actual returns. - 4.80 The chart below shows the defined benefit cost the pension plan for the Fulfilment Value approach compared to IAS 19: